-No Walls in 2021?
-SEC Re-Opens the Door for Companies to Raise Capital through Direct Listings
+The Door for Companies to Raise Capital through Direct Listings on Nasdaq Is Now Open

-On December 22, 2020, the Securities and Exchange Commission (the "SEC") re-approved the NYSE's rules permitting companies, at the time of its initial listing on the NYSE, to raise capital through direct listings (a "Primary Direct Listing").
-The rules were approved after the SEC determined that the NYSE "has met its burden to show that the proposed rule change is consistent with the Exchange Act."
-The approved rules are summarized below.
+On May 19, 2021, the Securities and Exchange Commission (the "SEC") approved Nasdaq's proposed rule change permitting companies, at the time of its initial listing on the Nasdaq Global Select Market, to raise capital through direct listings (a "Primary Direct Listing").
+The approved rules, which are similar to the NYSE's approved Primary Direct Listing rules, are summarized below.